matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ## Background

-Mentions are powered by two of the default push rules that search an event's `content.body` field for the current user's display name ([`.m.rule.contains_display_name`](https://spec.matrix.org/v1.5/client-server-api/#default-override-rules)) or the localpart of their Matrix ID ([`.m.rule.contains_user_name`](https://spec.matrix.org/v1.5/client-server-api/#default-content-rules)).
+Mentions are powered by two of the default push rules that search an event's `content.body` property for the current user's display name ([`.m.rule.contains_display_name`](https://spec.matrix.org/v1.5/client-server-api/#default-override-rules)) or the localpart of their Matrix ID ([`.m.rule.contains_user_name`](https://spec.matrix.org/v1.5/client-server-api/#default-content-rules)).